juliangruber/electron-stream/README.md

   - `basedir`: Set this if you need to require node modules in `node` mode
   - `static`: Serve static files from this directory at `/`
   - `loc`: a full url like `http://localhost:8080/` for using an existing http server.
 When `loc` is supplied, options `node`, `basedir`, and `static` are all ignored.
+  - `sandbox`: Run electron with sandbox.
+Disable to emit debug information when using Docker.
+Defaults to `true`.

 ### electron#stdout
 ### electron#stderr
 ### electron#stdall